perstarkse/langchainjs-web-scraper-agent/README.md

 # langchainjs-web-scraper-agent

 A CLI-based web scraping tool using Langchain, OpenAI, Puppeteer, and JSDOM.
-Fetch and parse news articles from Swedish websites right from your terminal.
+Fetch and parse information from the web.
+This program is written for the purpose of demonstrating a simple example of how one could use a LLM to call functions and return a response to the user with retrieval.

 ## Prerequisites